Aetas/SkinSwap/README.md

 However, since I don't plan on ever using my Vive with steam on Linux (Steam targets Debian, not RHEL.
 Lots of hassle.)
 I have misgivings about fleshing out a full bash script with options.
 Plus, Python is excessively easy to use in a Linux environment so it's kinda stupid to do two implementations.
 Though bash is coming to Windows...

 I kinda want to try layering python on top of c to sort startup commands purely because I can rather than I need to.
 Which is a classic "add features before you have a program" thing to do.

+I might also use a settings file to load a user-defined file location.
+Might make the program needlessly fat though.
+Maybe a launch option to load settings file, otherwise default install location?